19 St. Patrick's Day Recipes Better Than a Pot of Gold

 Grandma's Irish Soda Bread

-That baked potato soup would be nothing without a big hunk of freshly made bread to sop it up with.
-There is no better bread for St. Patrick's Day than Irish soda bread.
+That baked potato soup would be nothing without a big hunk of freshly made bread to sop it up with, and one of the best St. Patrick's Day bread recipes is Irish soda bread.
 Buttermilk and cold butter are the perfect combination that sets this recipe apart, and the baking soda gives the loaf its signature texture.

 Get the recipe from Sally's Baking Addiction.